jose-isac/jose-isac/README.md

 # 🍂 Rasquirrel
-`student // malaca // beginner`
+`student // enthusiastic // beginner`

 I'm a Brazilian computer science student who likes to program in python.
-I like to know more about this languag, I'm interested in becoming a developer who can do whatver I want, being able to colaborate with corporations and other people.
+I like to know more about this language, I'm interested in becoming a developer who can do whatver I want, being able to collaborate with corporations and other people.
 I'm passionate about linux systems, chocolate cake, and discovering new things.

 "Estrelas cadentes voam sim!"